Description: Planetary gearbox Tamiya 72001

 The assembled system fits into a 90 x 40 x 38 mm cuboid.
 Details are shown in the drawing:

 To control the motors you can use our DRV8833 or DRV8835 series modules.
 These systems allow you to power the motor with a voltage from 2.7 V, so that the gearbox will maintain full life.
 The user can also use TB6612 controller, limiting the motor voltage using PWM signal.
 The controllers can be controlled using runtime kits (e.g. Arduino, STM32Discovery or Rasbperry Pi minicomputer.

 If you are using your own PCB, please refer to the offer of drivers in the form of integrated circuits in surface mount and through-hole solder housings.

 - Possible gear ratios: 4:1, 5:1, 16:1, 20:1, 25:1, 80:1, 100:1, 400:1

 - Shaft: round with 4 mm diameter

 - Motor supply voltage 3 V-6 V

-Tamiya's branded multi-stage planetary gearbox is designed for various RC models, mobile robots and small mechanisms.
-Thanks to its unique design, the user can select the required gear ratio by assembling the appropriate modules in series.
+Tamiya's branded multi-stage planetary gearbox is designed for a variety of RC models, mobile robots and small mechanisms.
+The unique design allows the user to select the desired gear ratio by assembling the appropriate modules in series.

-Tamiya 72001 - planetary gearbox is sold complete with DC motor RC-260RSA type by Mabuchi.
-The drive's power supply voltage ranges from 3 V to 6 V and the current consumption is typically 0.2 A (no load) to 3.8 A (in the locked shaft condition).
+Tamiya 72001 - the planetary gearbox is sold complete with a Mabuchi RC-260RSA type DC motor.
+The drive supply voltage ranges from 3 V to 6 V, while the current consumption is typically between 0.2 A (no load) and 3.8 A (when the shaft is locked).

-The gearbox is equipped with two solid, metal mounting brackets, each with 5 holes, spaced symmetrically over a distance of 40 mm.
-The output shaft has a diameter of 4 mm (the last 6 mm is an M3 thread, which makes it much easier to mount a wheel or a plough).
+The gearbox is fitted with two robust metal mounting brackets, each with 5 holes, symmetrically spaced at 40 mm.
+The output shaft has a diameter of 4 mm (the last 6 mm are M3 threads, making it much easier to mount a wheel or an orb).